-Filters are a subset of Phing data types
+Filters are a subset of Phing data types which provide for the

 transformation of file contents during the operation of another task.
 For example, a filter